rationaldom/rationaldom.github.io/private/notes_single_column_tie.md

 ### Further analysis by Esinem and Osaka Dan

 Checkout Esinem's video below.
 It is thorough analysis of the single column tie and explains how decide how to tie the knot depending on which direction you want the standing ends to exit the knot.
-Osaka Dan does something similar, but not quite a clearly presented (in my opinion) as Esinem

 [Esinem](https://www.youtube.com/watch?v=XB4pOHGO3wI)

-<p><\p>
+Osaka Dan does something similar, but not quite a clearly presented (in my opinion) as Esinem

 [Osaka Dan](https://vimeo.com/333974403)